Barperray History, Family Crest & Coats of Arms

 Early History of the Barperray family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barperray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barperray research.
+Another 203 words (14 lines of text) covering the years 1327, 1500, 1609, 1674, 1715 and 1692 are included under the topic Early Barperray History in all our PDF Extended History products and printed products wherever possible.

 Barperray Spelling Variations